277 Fury vs. 308 Win: Should the Army Go Back to the 308?

 277 Fury Development/History

-The stopping power of the 5.56 NATO has been a heated talking point in the American shooting community ever since the Battle of Mogadishu.
-Numerous small arms manufacturers have tried to replace the 5.56, but none have been successful until Sig Sauer did it in 2022.
+The stopping power of the 5.56 NATO has been a heated talking point in the American shooting community – especially since the Battle of Mogadishu.
+Numerous small arms manufacturers have tried to replace the 5.56, but none have been successful until SIG Sauer did it in 2022.

-Designed for the Next Generation Squad Weapon (NGSW) program, Sig Sauer looked to replace the M4 Carbine, M249 SAW, and M240 machine gun with their new XM5 and XM250 LMG (Light Machine Gun).
+The 277 Fury took a different approach.
+Whilst designing a cartridge for the Next Generation Squad Weapon (NGSW) program, SIG Sauer looked to replace the M4 carbine, M249 SAW light machine gun (LMG), and M240 machine gun with their new M7 rifle and XM250 LMG.

 308 Development/History

-What they came up with was the 308 Winchester or 7.62x51mm NATO that fit into a short action and had similar ballistics to the 30-06.
-The new 308 Win came chambered in the Army’s new battle rifle, the M14, but was replaced in a few years by the new M16 and 223 Remington intermediate cartridge.
+What they came up with is the 308 Winchester, which fits into a short action and has similar ballistics to the 30-06.
+The new 308 Win came chambered in the Army’s new battle rifle, the M14, but was replaced by the new M16 and 223 Remington intermediate cartridge a few years later.

-Although the 308 Winchester has not been the main battle rifle cartridge for the US military for decades, it has continued service in multiple machine guns as well as precision bolt-action rifles for snipers.
+Although the 308 Winchester has not been the main battle rifle cartridge for the U.S. military for decades, it has continued service in multiple machine guns as well as precision bolt-action sniper rifles.

-However, the main success of the 308 Win came with civilian shooters and hunters, who loved the flexibility of the new cartridge and were quick to exchange their heavy long-action 30-06 rifles for lighter, more maneuverable short-action hunting rifles.
+The main success of the 308 Win came with civilian shooters and hunters, who loved the flexibility of the new cartridge and were quick to exchange their heavy long-action 30-06 rifles for lighter, more maneuverable short-action rifles.

-Since then, the 308 Winchester has been one of the go-to big game hunting cartridges for many shooters, and it’s unlikely that the American shooting community will give up its beloved 30-cal anytime soon.
-Hunters love the long-range capability offered by their 308 rifles; ammo is inexpensive, and the 308 has considerably less recoil than heavier cartridges like the 300 Win Mag or 338 Lapua.
+Since then, the 308 Winchester has been one of the go-to big game hunting cartridges for many shooters.
+It’s unlikely that the American shooting community will give up its beloved .30 cal anytime soon.
+Hunters love the long-range capability offered by their 308 rifles.
+Ammo is inexpensive, and has considerably less recoil than heavier cartridges like the 300 Win Mag and 338 Lapua.

-To read more about the 308, check out the full history of the cartridge on our 308 history page.
+Check out the full history of the 308 on our 308 history page.

 Parting Shots: 308 Win vs 277 Fury

-So, did the Army make a mistake in selecting the new 277 Fury instead of the classic 308 Win?
+Did the Army make a mistake in selecting the new 277 SIG Fury over the classic 308 Win?
 Probably not.

-However, if the military fully embraces the 277 Fury, we could see more manufacturers step in to provide the shooting community with more ammo options for the Fury, making it a more practical round for the average shooter sometime in the near future.
+If the military fully embraces the 277 Fury, then we could see more manufacturers step in to provide the shooting community with more ammo options.
+Until then, it just won't be nearly as practical as the tried-and-true three-oh-eight.

 Ammo Comparisons